 Q. What is the PERM supervised recruitment success rate typically?

 It’s hard to specify an exact number because that information is not made readily available.
-We can say that our lawyers have in-depth experience handling these sorts of cases and will do our absolute best to ensure an approval for you.
+We can say that VisaNation Law Group’s lawyers have in-depth experience handling these sorts of cases.

 Q. What is the difference between PERM supervised recruitment and a PERM audit?